Key Takeaways

 • Have lower blood pressure

-How CPAP Compliance is Determined
+How Is CPAP Compliance Determined?

 CPAP machines measure compliance by recording how often a person uses their machine.
 While CPAP machines usually monitor both how long the device is turned on and how long a person is wearing their CPAP mask, only time spent with the mask on is used to calculate CPAP compliance.

-Information about CPAP compliance is stored on the CPAP machine and can be downloaded by a doctor or other healthcare provider.
+Information about CPAP compliance is stored on the CPAP machine and can be downloaded by a doctor or another healthcare provider.
 Doctors can use information stored on a CPAP machine to monitor compliance, assess the effectiveness of treatment, and determine whether any changes in treatment are needed.

 Doctors commonly review this data during the first 30 days of CPAP therapy to determine if the device is being used consistently.
-After the first 30 days, doctors review CPAP data at least once every year or when there is a change in a person’s symptoms.
+After the first 30 days, doctors may review CPAP data at least once every year or when there is a change in a person’s symptoms.

-How to Improve CPAP Compliance
+How Do You Improve CPAP Compliance?

-While four hours of use at least five nights a week meets the minimum standard for insurance, research suggests that nightly use and for longer periods of time are associated with increased benefits.
+While four hours of use at least five nights a week meets the minimum standard for insurance, research suggests that nightly use for longer periods of time are associated with increased health benefits.
 For this reason, many new and long-term CPAP users seek out ways to continually improve their CPAP compliance:

 • Start slowly: New CPAP users may find it helpful to use their CPAP machine only a few hours during the first night, then gradually increase the time they use the device over the next several days.
+Some machines also have a ramp up setting, which will gradually increase pressure throughout the night.

 • Talk to loved ones: It may help to ask bedpartners, roommates, and family members for support.
 Loved ones can also provide reminders to use the CPAP machine consistently every night.

 • Schedule check-ins: Regular follow-ups with a doctor are an important way to monitor for challenges, side effects, or changes in CPAP compliance.
-Doctors can make sure that the CPAP mask fits well and recommend ways to make using a CPAP more comfortable.
+Doctors can make sure that the CPAP mask fits well and recommend ways to make using a CPAP machine more comfortable.

 • Seek out support: A doctor may also be able to recommend a health professional experienced with CPAP therapy or a support group for people adjusting to treatment.